 Through personal stories, interactive exhibits and a 360° movie, the Civil War Museum focuses on the war from the perspective of the Upper Middle West.

 The summer of 2014 marks the 50th anniversary when volunteers from all over the country traveled to Jackson, Mississippi to change Mississippi and America!

 Follow the Civil War Trail in Meridian, Mississippi, where you'll experience history first-hand.

-Experience living history this June for The Battles of Marietta Georgia, featuring reenactments, tours and a recreation of 1864 Marietta.
+Experience living history for The Battles of Marietta Georgia, featuring reenactments, tours and a recreation of 1864 Marietta.

 Whether you love history, culture, the peacefulness of the great outdoors, or the excitement of entertainment, Roswell offers a wide selection of attractions and tours.